Music of Suriname: Kaseko

 The term Kaseko is probably derived from the French expression casser le corps (break the body), which was used during slavery to indicate a very swift dance.
 Kaseko is a fusion of numerous popular and folk styles derived from Africa, Europe and the Americas.
 It is rhythmically complex, with percussion instruments including skratji (a very large bass drum) and snare drums, as well as saxophone, trumpet and occasionally trombone.
 Singing can be both solo and choir.
 Songs are typically call-and-response, as are Creole folk styles from the area, such as kawina.

 Kaseko emerged from the traditional Afro-Surinamese kawina music, which was played since the beginning of 1900 by street musicians in Paramaribo.
 It evolved in the 1930s during festivities that used large bands, especially brass bands, and was called Bigi Poku (big drum music).
 In the late 1940s, jazz, calypso and other importations became popular, while rock and roll from the United States soon left its own influence in the form of electrified instruments.

 Maroon music

 Surinamese Maroons escaped slavery prior to its abolition in 1863, hiding in the dense jungles of the area, and formed communities like the Aluku, Saramaka, Ndjuka, Matawai, Kwinti and Bakabusi Nengre.
-Their traditional sung stories are called mato, and there are also popular Maroon musics called aleke and seketi.
+Their traditional sung stories are called mato, and there are also popular Maroon music genres called aleke and seketi.
 Traditional dances include awasa, a women's social dance.